aadarsh786/BookmyShow_Stream_Analysis/README.md

 ## TECHNOLOGY USED :-

-<h3>Azure Event Hub:</h3>
+<h3>SQL:</h3>

 Orchestrates the entire workflow by defining tasks that automate fetching, processing, saving, and uploading data.

-<h3>Azure Stream Analytics Job:</h3>
+<h3>Python:</h3>

 Used for scripting the logic for data fetching, processing, and file handling.

-<h3>Azure Synapse:</h3>
+<h3>Azure Event Hub:</h3>

 Provides news data based on search queries.
 It offers access to various news articles, including their metadata, such as title, author, and content.

-<h3>Python:</h3>
+<h3>Azure Synapse:</h3>

 A Python library used to handle the structured data (articles) in a DataFrame, process it, and save it to disk in a columnar format (Parquet).

-<h3>Pyspark:</h3>
+<h3>Azure Stream Analytics job:</h3>

 A cloud storage service where the processed Parquet files are stored temporarily before being ingested into Snowflake.